 Do your symptoms require Pristiq?

 Alternative to Meds has been an antidepressant withdrawal help authority for 17+ years.
 We have published evidence regarding our success.
-Even with the most egregious side effects, these are reportedly more common than what some medical literature would suggest.
+Even with the most egregious adverse effects, these are reportedly more common than what some medical literature would suggest.
 Do not despair.
 Please be aware that not only do we specialize in mitigating such reactions, but many of our staff have also endured and overcome these along our own journeys.
 This has enriched our ability to become the caring health providers and teachers that we are.

 15 Years Experience by Professionals Who Understand Your Journey.

 Because Pristiq (desvenlafaxine) is a timed-release medication, it may be prudent in some cases for the prescribing physician to consider cross-tapering or other strategies to overcome this factor.
-Clinical expertise is essential for this method of tapering to be done correctly, but choosing this option may ultimately prove to be considerably easier for the patient.
+Clinical expertise is essential for this method of withdrawal to be done correctly, but choosing this option may ultimately prove to be considerably easier for the patient.

 Cross-tapering should only be done in an inpatient setting where close monitoring is possible.
 In this way, one can avoid any risks that can be associated with incorrect dosages, inappropriate drug interactions, or switching medications too abruptly.